daazz/fetchconfig/README.md

 			script might possibly retain multiple identical
 			configuration files.

+	on_fetch_run	Optional.
+Path to an external program to be called whenever the configuration is fetched.
+			The following environmental variables are
+			passed to the program:
+			FETCHCONFIG_PREV = pathname to previous config,
+                                           undefined if none exists
+			FETCHCONFIG_CURR = pathname to current config
+			Example:
+			on_fetch_run=/usr/local/bin/mail_diff_to_admin.sh
+			Please notice that, if changes_only=1, the
+			backup file referenced to FETCHCONFIG_CURR
+			will be erased right after the external program is finished.
+This option is available for all modules.

 	Options specific to CiscoIOS:

 	show_cmd	Optional.
 If specified, its value will replace